hldohaga/upfnabp/final227.md

 In the simplest model, by calculation using a Chi squared 2\*2 table, the odds ratio for hypertension in participants exposed to UPF \>63% is 0.5.
 The odds ratio for hypertension in participants exposed to Sodium \>5000mg is 1.45.
-These results take no account of weighting, or confounding, biut give an indication of the expected result.
+These results take no account of weighting, or confounding, but give an indication of the expected result.